Something BIG is Coming Lead management is about to get a whole lot easier Be The First to Know→

 How to Fix Broken Links

-Once you found the links that are broken, your next step is to fix them.
+Once you’ve found the links that are broken, your next step is to fix them.
 You want to make your content easy for the user to read and navigate.

 You have two options when it comes to fixing broken links.
-You can restore or recreate that page/content or use the best practices to redirect that old link to a related or relevant page.
+You can update the link to point to a different page, or create a 301 redirect to have the old link forwarded to a related or relevant page.

 The faster your website loads, the better.
 Regarding Google rankings, there’s no such thing as too fast.